 While I rarely take notice of dedicated exhibitions, especially if I don’t know the artist, the Benaki Museum drew me in, where I became thoroughly engrossed in the life and works of the famous and outspoken Greek author, Nikos Dimou, in an exhibition to mark his 80th birthday.

 Upon leaving the museum I immediately purchased his most sold book and the international bestseller, ‘On the Unhappiness of Being Greek’ which is a thoughtful and witty insight into the modern-day mindset of the Greek people.

 It’s worth looking beyond Athen’s gritty exterior if you are disappointed to find it not entirely coated in classical sites and architecture.
 Spending three days in Athens on an alternative sightseeing route will make you realise there are many more layers to it than meets the eye if you give it more time, even if its identity cannot be categorised.

-Context is key to understanding why Athens doesn’t look as pretty as other European capitals, but through its regeneration and the openness of the mishmash of cultures from occupation and rebuild, it is a city worthy of deeper discovery.
+Context is key to understanding why Athens doesn’t look as pretty as other European capitals, but through its regeneration and the openness of the mishmash of cultures from occupation and rebuild, it is a city worthy of a deeper visit.

 Top picks: Contemporary Athenian Eats, Treats & Hangouts